popcorn caramel cupcakes recipes

 But the city’s most celebrated legacy may be its role in popcorn production during the 20th century — a time when the snack cemented itself as a favorite of moviegoers, carnival attendees and sports fans across the nation.

 Every year, the city hosts the Marion Popcorn Festival the weekend after Labor Day.
-The event, which now spans seven downtown blocks, routinely attracts 250,000 visitors to celebrate all things popcorn over the course of its three-day run.
+The event, which now spans seven downtown blocks, routinely attracts tens of thousands of visitors to celebrate all things popcorn over the course of its three-day run.
+The event runs Sept.
+5 through 7 this year.

-“People come from all over the state and all over outside the state,” says festival trustee Karen Herr.
-She adds that many attendees are former residents.
+“People come from all over the state and all over outside the state,” festival trustee Karen Herr told us in 2017, adding that many attendees are former residents.
 “People come back home to Marion, and it becomes a sort of family reunion.”

-The festival features attractions such as food vendors, crafts, rides, art, beer and wine tastings, a kiddie tractor pull, the annual Popcorn Parade, a popcorn-themed costume contest for dogs and an annual popcorn-cooking contest that highlights the event’s star ingredient in a creative way.
-Each year also features a lineup of main stage musical entertainment.
+The festival features attractions such as food vendors, crafts, rides, art, beer and wine tastings, live music, a kiddie tractor pull, the annual Popcorn Parade and an annual popcorn-cooking contest that highlights the event’s star ingredient in a creative way.
+(Scroll down for three recipes that were submitted during previous Marion Popcorn Festival cooking contests.)

 Marion’s signature festival owes its humble beginnings to Warren Hoover Brown, who started a business in 1936 that would make Marion a center of the snack food industry.
 During the heart of the Great Depression, he created the Wyandot Popcorn Co. to support his family, initially planting 100 acres of popcorn.